berkesayin/college-management-system/README.md

 3. Ensure that all necessary dependencies are installed.
 If not, install them via NuGet Package Manager.

-4. Configure the database connection string in the `app.config` file with your SQL Server instance details.
+4. Configure the database connection string in the `app.config` fdile with your SQL Server instance details.

 5. Build the solution.